najoungkim/najoungkim.github.io/students.md

 ### Research opportunities for BU students

 **Undergrads**: I typically ask undergraduate students to have taken & performed well in at least one of my advanced computational courses (i.e., non-intro) before discussing research opportunities, unless you already have prior research experiences.
-Then, feel free to reach out to me to either: (1) pitch a project that is UROP-scoped that aligns with my research interests, or (2) ask if there are RA opportunities (but RA opps are sparse).
+I try to agree to supervise undergraduate research very sparingly, but feel free to reach out if you do meet one of the criteria I mentioned.

 **MS students**: I have limited availability for MS supervision.
 I might agree to collaborating in rare circumstances, but similarly to undergraduates I'll typically only agree to work with students who have taken one of my non-intro classes.